‘Not going to waste our time’: Trump hinges US aid to Argentina on election

 Milei himself is not on the ballot on October 26, but his party, La Libertad Avanza, will be competing for half the seats in Argentina’s Chamber of Deputies and a third in its Senate.

-Control of Argentina’s National Congress will determine whether Milei can continue to carry out his wide-reaching austerity measures, among them being a push to overhaul the federal government.
+Control of Argentina’s National Congress will determine whether Milei can continue to carry out his wide-reaching austerity measures, among them a push to overhaul the federal government.

-Milei has illustrated the dramatic nature of his cost-cutting campaign by turning to props: He was known for wielding a chainsaw on stage during his presidential bid and whacking piñatas emblazoned with the name of Argentina’s Central Bank.
+Milei himself has illustrated the dramatic nature of his cost-cutting campaign by turning to props.
+He was known for wielding a chainsaw on stage during his presidential bid and whacking piñatas emblazoned with the name of Argentina’s Central Bank.

 Backlash to Milei